nblumoe/nblumoe.github.com/_posts/2012-05-22-howto-build-a-webapp-strategic-planning.md

 I will throw the outline at you and explain it afterwards:

-1. Get a plan for the project (we just startet with that)
+0. Get a plan for the project (we just startet with that)
-2. Define what the app will do
+1. Define what the app will do
-3. Document the domain model
+2. Document the domain model
+3. Get site structure and mockups
 4. Define an API
 5. Build the backend with RESTful API
 6. Build a web frontend client